-The voucher plan would change FEHBP by having the government provide a fixed amount of cash each year that employees could use to buy insurance on their own, instead of paying a percentage of average premiums charged by the insurance companies, as is currently the case.
+The voucher plan would change FEHBP by having the government provide a fixed amount of cash each year that employees could use to buy insurance on their own, instead of paying a percentage of average premiums charged by the insurance companies coordinated by the Office of Personnel Management, as is currently the case.
 Under the existing statutory system, if premiums go up by 10 percent, the government's contribution goes up by around 10 percent.
 The FEHBP financing formula requires the government to pay 72 percent of the weighted average premium, but no more than 75 percent of any given plan's premium.
-Under the Commission proposal, the government's "defined contribution" or voucher would go up by an amount totally unrelated to the rise in premiums.
-For example, between 2012 and 2016, FEHBP premiums went up by an average of 4.1 percent (6.4% for 2016).
-The government's contribution largely kept pace with the employee contribution, although for 2016, the government contribution will be 1.4 percentage points lower than the contribution from employees.
-If the voucher proposal would have been in effect, the government's "contribution" or voucher would have gone up by GDP + 1%.
-During periods of slow growth, the voucher program would not cover premiums; for example, GDP in 2015 was estimated to have grown by 2%.
-Adding an additional percentage point to that, the voucher would have risen by 3%, not enough to cover the 4.1% average rise in premiums over the last 5 years.
+With a voucherized plan, the government's "defined contribution" or voucher would not rise in step with premium increases and thus, every year, employees would have to pay a larger percentage of the cost of their insurance.
+For example, between 2012 and 2016, FEHBP premiums went up by an average of 4.1 percent (4.4 percent for 2017).
+The government's contribution largely kept pace with the employee contribution, although for 2017, the government contribution increase will be 2.5 percentage points lower than the contribution increase required from employees.
+If the voucher proposal would have been in effect, the government's "contribution" or voucher would have gone up by GDP + 1 percent.
+During periods of slow growth, the voucher program would not cover premiums; for example, GDP in 2015 was estimated to have grown by 2 percent.
+Adding an additional percentage point to that, the voucher would have risen by 3 percent, not enough to cover the 4.1 percent average rise in premiums over the last 5 years.